Table of Contents

 - Power viewer

-These four tiers of access mean that everyone in the organization can benefit from the power of data, interacting with your dashboards in a way that is appropriate to role, necessity, or level of seniority.
+These four access tiers mean that everyone in the organization can benefit from the power of data, interacting with your dashboards in a way that is appropriate to role, necessity, or level of seniority.

 If you want to see an interactive data platform in action, make sure you check our tutorial and get a taste of how your business could benefit from professional visualizations.